swyss/swyss/README.md

 ## Projects

 ### 🎶 SonicFlow
+#### Description
-Description: A music player application designed to deliver a seamless audio experience.
+A music player application designed to deliver a seamless audio experience.
+#### Tech Stack
-Tech Stack: Built with Avalonia for the UI and ASP.NET for backend services, leveraging MongoDB for data persistence.
+Built with Avalonia for the UI and ASP.NET for backend services, leveraging MongoDB for data persistence.
+#### IDE
-IDE: Developed in JetBrains Rider, utilizing its powerful features for a smooth development process.
+Developed in JetBrains Rider, utilizing its powerful features for a smooth development process.

 ### 🛒 FusionBasar
+#### Description
-Description: A webshop created as a showcase project, demonstrating a modern e-commerce platform.
+A webshop created as a showcase project, demonstrating a modern e-commerce platform.
+#### Tech Stack
-Tech Stack: Crafted using Spring for the backend and Quasar (Vue) for a responsive frontend, with PostgreSQL managing the data.
+Crafted using Spring for the backend and Quasar (Vue) for a responsive frontend, with PostgreSQL managing the data.
+#### IDE
-IDE: Developed with IntelliJ IDEA, taking advantage of its comprehensive support for web development.
+Developed with IntelliJ IDEA, taking advantage of its comprehensive support for web development.

 ### 🏡 DomotiNex
+#### Description
-Description: An Android app developed for my Home Automation Service (HAS), aimed at enhancing smart home interactions.
+An Android app developed for my Home Automation Service (HAS), aimed at enhancing smart home interactions.
+#### Tech Stack
-Tech Stack: Developed for Android, focusing on performance and user experience.
+Developed for Android, focusing on performance and user experience.
+#### IDE
-IDE: IntelliJ IDEA is the development environment of choice, providing a robust platform for Android development.
+IntelliJ IDEA is the development environment of choice, providing a robust platform for Android development.

 ## Let's Connect
 Interested in tech discussions, collaborations, or just want to talk about the latest in web and software development?
 I'm all ears!
 Reach out and let's start a conversation.